-Key audit matter

-The key audit matter

-Amount of revenue recognition in respect of fixed price (b) Involving Information technology ('IT') specialists contracts has been identified as a Key Audit Matter considering that:

-- there is an inherent risk and presumed fraud risk around the accuracy, existence and valuation of revenues recognized considering the customized and complex nature of these contracts and significant inputs from IT systems. - application of revenue recognition accounting standard (Ind AS 115, Revenue from Contracts with customers) is complex and involves a number of . key judgments and estimates in mainly identifying performance obligations, related transaction price and estimating the future cost-to- completion of these contracts, which is used to determine the percentage of completion of the relevant performance obligation. - these contracts require estimation of future costto completion of each contract as well as critical estimates to make provision for onerous contract, which requires critical assessment of foreseeable losses to be made by the company. - at year-end, a significant amount of work in progress - contract assets and contract liabilities related to each contract is to be identified.
+Key audit matter The key audit matter How the matter was addressed in our audit Amount of revenue recognition in respect of fixed price contracts has been identified as a Key Audit Matter considering that: there is an inherent risk and presumed fraud risk around the accuracy, existence and valuation of to assess the design and operating effectiveness of key IT controls relating to revenue recognition and in particular: and complex nature of these contracts and significant inputs from IT systems. operate, including access controls, program change controls, program development controls and IT operation controls; application of revenue recognition accounting standard (Ind AS 115, Revenue from Contracts with customers) is complex and involves a number of key judgments and estimates in mainly identifying performance obligations, related transaction price and estimating the future cost-to- completion of these contracts, which is used to determine the percentage of completion of the relevant performance obligation. these contracts require estimation of future cost-to completion of each contract as well as critical estimates to make provision for onerous contract, which requires critical assessment of foreseeable losses to be made by the company. revenue reports generated by system; at year-end, a significant amount of work in progress - contract assets and contract liabilities related to each contract is to be identified. significant variation and checked whether those variations have been considered in estimating the remaining costs to complete the contract; Verified the contract assets and contract liabilities on balance sheet by evaluating the underlying documentation to identify possible delays in achieving milestones which require change in estimated costs to complete the remaining performance obligations; and Checked journal entries impacting the revenue recognition for the period selected based on specified risk-based criteria. (d) Checked the adequacy and appropriateness of provision in respect of onerous contracts.